Giorgiod91/AntiCheat-AI/extra.md

 - i will extract the demos and will set specific points in all of the maps to check if player walk pass these without checking corners
 - i could check if someone only has good crosshairplacement if someone is near the suspect

+#trying to calc reaction time with the data i have now i have tick, pitch myaw looking for the difference in those vectors from one tick to another to get the reaction time